AnoushkaGV/RNA-Seq-Pipeline-Bash/README.md

 - Ensure adapter file is present or provide full path in the script
 - Modify `gunzip` usage if disk space is limited

-Note: This pipeline was originally developed as part of my undergraduate research internship at IIT Guwahati in 2022.
+Note: Updated and refined pipeline which was originally developed as part of my undergraduate research internship at IIT Guwahati in 2022.